Curriculum Intent: learning the importance of promoting health and well-being, to develop caring and empathetic individuals.

 It provides a good introduction to all manner of related careers- such as nursing, midwifery, counselling, social work, and many more.

-It also helps all pupils have a better understanding of how the health and social care sectors work, as we will all rely on them at some point in our lives.
-So far this year, these sectors have proved to be crucial to how society has survived the outbreak of Covid-19.
-This link to current affairs is something we will refer to in lessons to ensure that all pupils recognise the significance of these careers.
+It also helps all pupils to have a better understanding of how the health and social care sectors work, as we will all rely on them at some point in our lives.
+These sectors have proved to be crucial over the last 5 years and provide support to many.
+The content in lessons will link to current affairs and consider some of the hard-hitting stories in the news.

 Many pupils go on to study the course at Level 3 at one of our local colleges, often moving on to work in this sector.